 Many people dream of having their own energy-efficient houses.
-It’s great to buy a house that is already energy-efficient, right?
-However, you can make your home energy-efficient, starting with small, low-cost and medium to large-sized home improvements.
+It’s great to buy a house build using an energy-efficient design.
+However, you can make your existing home more energy-efficient, using energy-efficient appliances and step by step home improvements starting with small, low-cost and medium to large-sized.

 Recent technological advances in building materials and construction technology make the process of building energy-efficient houses less challenging.
-This can be quite an investment but it will save homeowners money on monthly electricity bills for many years to come.
+This can be quite an investment but it the long run, it will save homeowners money on monthly electricity bills for many years to come.

 In addition, energy-efficient house design will also benefit to house owner because such a home may be eligible for an energy-efficient or “green” mortgage.